AlexanderAberg/heritage-housing/README.md

 ## Credits

-- Lino helped me much with tips, suggestion, to bounce ideas and bug fixes, you can find his GitHub here: https://github.com/linobollansee/
+- Lino helped me much with tips, suggestion, to bounce ideas and bug fixes, the help included going through my notebooks and app pages, you can find his GitHub here: https://github.com/linobollansee/ and his project here: https://github.com/linobollansee/property-value-maximize
 - Freddy helped me with the app pages and ideas,  his GitHub can be found here: https://github.com/Profess0ro